Student Achievement | Valuable Partnerships | Training and Study | Professional Development | Networking Opportunities

-The National Council for Preservation Education (NCPE), in cooperation with the National Park Service (NPS) and other partner Federal agencies, is pleased to offer paid internships for the Spring Semester (Jan-May 2021).
+The National Council for Preservation Education (NCPE) is pleased to offer internships in partnership with the National Park Service (NPS) and other partner Federal agencies.
 NCPE has collaborated with the NPS since 1992 to connect post-secondary students and recent graduates in historic preservation, cultural resource management, and related fields to internships at a wide variety of parks and offices within the NPS system and other agencies annually.

-To be eligible, applicants must be currently enrolled in a degree-seeking academic program or recently graduated (degree received Jan 2020 or later).
+To be eligible, applicants must be currently enrolled in a degree-seeking academic program or recently graduated (within the past 12 months).
 Interns are not eligible to work more than 1200 hours total in this program; previous interns must stay within this overall limit.
-The length of an internship can vary from 10 to 30 weeks if full time (40 hours per week) or longer if on a part-time schedule.
+The length of an internship can vary from 10 to 30 weeks if full time (400 to 1200 hours total) or longer if on a part-time schedule.
 If selected, the exact starting date will be determined by you and the NPS supervisor.
 Stipends are paid at $15.00 per hour unless otherwise listed.

 Please note that interns are not NCPE or NPS employees.
 Stipends are academic awards and taxes are not withheld, nor are social security contributions made on your behalf.
 These funds may be taxable, however, so consult a tax preparation professional if you have questions.

 You may review NCPE's internship opportunities during the Summer and Winter application rounds without registering.
 Use the search function to find listings by location, keyword, or area of interest/category.
 Once you identify one or more positions of interest, there is a 3-step application process.